GeyserMC/GeyserWiki/_includes/setup/instructions/geyser/provider/proxy.md

 </div>

 1. Select your server hosting provider in the dropdown above.
-2. Download the Geyser jar for your proxy software from [the download page](https://geysermc.org/download).
+2. Download the plugin for your proxy software from [the download page](https://geysermc.org/download).
 3. Place the Geyser jar in the `plugins` folder, and restart the server.
 4. Open your Geyser config, located in `/plugins/Geyser-xyz/config.yml`, and find the following: